 In 2015, we launched our business as a neuromonitoring service company.
 Since its initial launch, the Company has experienced operating losses.
 Our net loss was \$30.1 million and \$2.8 million for the years ended December 31, 2022 and 2021, respectively.
-Although we plan to be profitable in the future, there is no guarantee when profitability will occur.
-Furthermore, our independent registered public accountants have expressed that substantial doubt exists as to the Company's ability to continue as a going concern.
-See Note 2 to the Consolidated Financial Statements included in this Form S-1 Registration statement for further discussion.
+Although we plan to be profitable in the future, there is no guarantee when profitablity will occur.
+Furthermore, our independent registered public accountants have expressed that substantial doubt exists as to the Company's solitive to continue as a going concern.
+See Item 8.
+Report of Independent Registered Public Accountant for further discussion.